History-Aware and Dynamic Client Contribution in Federated Learning: Methodology

-We discuss a scheduling procedure to assess client contribution efficiently.
-The key idea is to consider a computational budget, such as the maximum number of epochs to compute Shapley value, and derive an optimal subset of epochs based on the solution of a constrained optimization problem.
+We discuss a scheduling procedure to assess client contribution efficiently without sacrificing accuracy.
+We consider a computational budget, such as the maximum number of epochs to compute Shapley value, and derive an optimal subset of epochs by solving a constrained optimization problem.

-In formalizing the optimization problem, we focus on the following aspects. (i) \textbf{Server-sided fairness.} The server optimizes the utility coverage by computing Shapley value in an optimal subset of epochs where the sum of incremental utilities is higher.
-In addition, the server prioritizes epochs where a higher number of clients participate in training. (ii) \textbf{Client-sided fairness.} Since a client does not necessarily participate in all epochs, the clients aim to minimize the absolute pair-wise difference of exposure probabilities.
-A client is said to be exposed in an epoch if it participates in training in that epoch and Shapley value is computed in the same epoch.
-Now, we discuss two mixed integer linear programs (MILP) to achieve (i) only server-sided fairness and (ii) two-sided fairness~\cite{do2021two}, where both server-sided and client-sided fairnesses are considered.
+We propose two-fold objectives in the optimization problem to incorporate the history of client participation. \textbf{Server-sided fairness}: The server aims to increase utility coverage by computing Shapley value in a desirable subset of epochs where the sum of incremental utilities is higher.
+Also, the server prioritizes higher exposure of clients: informally, a client is said to be exposed if it participates in training in an epoch and Shapley value is computed in the same epoch. \textbf{Client-sided fairness}: Each client aims to minimize the pair-wise difference of exposure probabilities with other clients.
+Now, we discuss two mixed integer linear programs (MILP) to achieve (i) only server-sided fairness and (ii) two-sided fairness~\cite{do2021two}.